Albanosmilus

 Albanosmilus is an extinct genus of the subfamily Barbourofelinae, part of the family of feliforms known as Nimravidae.
 The genus currently consists of two named species: Albanosmilus jourdani and Albanosmilus whitfordi.
 Albanosmilus lived in Eurasia and North America from the Middle to Late Miocene from 12 to 7 mya, making it one of the last nimravids.
-The genus may have been ancestral to Barbourofelis.
+By the late Middle Miocene, A. jourdani replaced Sansanosmilus in Europe, additionally the genus may have been ancestral to Barbourofelis.

 A. jourdani was found in Eurasia and was the largest species of the genus.
 With estimates suggesting it could've weighed 80–100 kg, making it as large as a jaguar and smaller than Barbourofelis.
 Like Barbourofelis, A. jourdani was believed to have been an ambulatory, ambush predator and was likely an apex predator of its ecosystem.
 A. whitfordi was endemic to North America and was smaller in size, more similar in size a leopard.
 Unlike A. jourdani, A. whitfordi was believed to have been a cursorial predator.
 In addition, Albanosmilus was also recovered in East Asia.
+The extinction of Albanosmilus was due to the inability to adapt to more open environments, as well as the decline of its potential prey.

 Taxonomy

 Classification

 Bryant in his 1991 considered Albanosmilus as a member of the false sabre-toothed cat family Nimravidae.
 However, Albanosmilus was eventually considered part of the Barbourofelidae, where it was considered synonymous to Sansanosmilus.
 By 2013, this was refuted as the authors argued it had features that differed from Sansanosmilus such as larger size, more reduced p3, and displaying a double fused or single root.
 It also had features differed from Barbourofelis including the presence of a mesial cingulum cusp in P3 and lack of metaconid in m1.
 In the addition, the authors also moved Barbourofelis whitfordi to the genus Albanosmilus.

-In the 2020s, majority of experts reclassified barbourofelids as nimravids, either as a subfamily known as Barbourofelinae, or within the subfamily Nimravine.
+In the 2020s, majority of experts reclassified barbourofelids as nimravids, either as a subfamily known as Barbourofelinae, or within the subfamily Nimravinae.